gregwebs/StateTree/README.md

 ## Events

-There is no event system.
+For many use-cases, specifying events through which the statechart is allowed to transition can be very helpful.
+For that we have signals: see the next section.

+For certain use-cases (like application state), specifying transitions through events isn't necessary.
+And you can also achieve some of the functionality through the interface you expose to your statechart.
-If you want to send data with a transition, just create a wrapper function (and tie it to an event if you want).
+If you want to send data with a transition, you can create a wrapper function (and tie it to an event if you want).

 ~~~~~~~~~~~~~~ {.js}
  // wrapper function